pcbogota/Logo-speedlogic/README.md

 # Logo-speedlogic
-Powershell Script to print the SpeedLogic's Logo.
+Powershell Script to print the Speed Logic's brand logo.

 Speed Logic is computer store in Bogotá-Colombia, the logo an related pictures are copyrighted from Speed Logic.
 Checkout the online store at [https://speedlogic.com.co](https://speedlogic.com.co)